thorrak/thorrak_hardware/BrewPi Containers/Main PCB Container/US Outlet.md

-# US Outlet Case Base
+# "Discrete Component" US Outlet Case Base

-This is the case design I use for all of my builds.
+This is the case design I use for all of my builds that utilize the "discrete component" PCB (where the power supply and relays are separate from the main PCB).
 It incorporates a standard [US duplex outlet](https://www.homedepot.com/p/Leviton-15-Amp-Residential-Grade-Grounding-Duplex-Outlet-White-R52-05320-00W/202066670) and [IEC-320 C14](https://www.aliexpress.com/item/32815198325.html) power inlet.